-- A. New transit shelters should meet specifications set forth by Fairfax County DOT and are subject to its review. - B. Provide a wind screen and non-cantilevered roof. - C. Include a partial bench to accommodate wheelchair access.
+- A. Meet specifications set forth by Fairfax County DOT as new transit shelters are subject to its review. - B. Provide a wind screen and non-cantilevered roof. - C. Include a partial bench to accommodate wheelchair access. - D. Evaluate the locational context of the transit shelter to take into account user comfort.
+Provide modifications to integrate shade into the structure such as roof tinting or solar panels, and to power interior lighting for nightime security if needed.